Themefic-Team/tourfic/readme.txt

 = What is Tourfic? =

-Tourfic is the ultimate WordPress plugin for Hotel Booking, Travel Booking and Vacation Rental.
+Tourfic is the WordPress plugin for Hotel Booking, Travel Booking and Vacation Rental.
 Users also consider it as a WordPress Room Booking Plugin.

 = How to install Tourfic? =